 Come as you are.
 Each session is gentle, spacious and guided with intention.
 You’ll be welcomed into a circle of mothers, parents and doulas who honour honesty, vulnerability and real conversation.
 We may invite special guests that offer care in the maternal and parental support spaces.

-When you join Radiant Chats, you’re supported by multiple doulas with diverse experience.
-You receive a rich tapestry of perspectives around birth physiology, emotional wellbeing, postpartum recovery, partner support and navigating the maternity system.
+When you join us, you’re supported by multiple doulas with diverse experience.
+You receive a rich tapestry of perspectives.
+Our approach blends:

 Who Are They For?